-Seedlings grown indoors or even in a greenhouse require a gradual process of getting used to the outdoors before they can successfully make their final home there.
-Inside, the seedlings are babied with consistent temperatures and water whenever they need it as well as a lack of insect pest and disease pressure.
-Outdoors, however, threats abound, from wind pushing against tiny stems and root systems to drying out, harsh sunlight, insects, and disease.
+Seedlings grown indoors or even in a greenhouse require a gradual process of getting used to the outdoors before they can successfully make their home there.
+Inside, seedlings are pampered with consistent temperatures and water whenever they need it as well as a lack of insect pest and disease pressure.
+Outdoors, however, threats abound, from wind drying out the plants and pushing against tiny stems and root systems, to harsh sunlight, insects, and disease.